 "In the course of a five-month inquiry, the AP discovered that drugs have been detected in the drinking water supplies of 24 major metropolitan areas -- from Southern California to Northern New Jersey, from Detroit, Michigan, to Louisville, Kentucky."

-It's scary to think that you, your family, and even our pets could be getting a small dose of Viagra, Prozac, sex hormones, and nicotine every time they drink a glass of water, but they are.
+It's scary to think that you, your family, and even your pets could be getting a small dose of Viagra, Prozac, sex hormones, and nicotine every time they drink tap water, but they are.

 And with drug sales booming the problems only going to get worse!

 Why doesn't everyone own a water filter?
 That's a good question.
-I'm sure some people don't know what's really in the water they drink, either that or they plain don't care that they're drinking drugs, chemicals, bacteria, and poop.
+I'm sure some people don't know what's really in the water they drink, either that or they don't care about drinking drugs, chemicals, bacteria, and poop.

 The initial price on a quality water filter might make some people choose to go without a quality water filter, but the Aquasana (which I use and love) works out to about 10 cents a gallon.

 I called around and couldn't find Aquasana filters sold in stores so the main website is probably your best option if you're thinking about picking one up.
-They also run monthly specials that you can only get by visiting the company website.
 Here's the Link To Their Website